 The Final Breakdown

-It’s a messy, freezing, chaotic gamble of an expansion.
+It’s a messy, freezing, chaotic gamble of a DLC.
 But the house doesn’t always win this time; you do.

 - Narrative (7/10) Ellie is great, and the cosmic horror angle works perfectly with Mancubus narrating, but the plot is mostly just a thin excuse to shoot things in the snow.
 Shame the DLC is painfully short (3-4 hours – max)